mbogochow/simple-site-framework/README.md

 	}

 The `my_data` object would be a field in `req.context` so that it can be used for Handlebars.js templates.

+For Markdown files, the system uses [markdown-js](https://github.com/evilstreak/markdown-js) to create an HTML document from the Markdown document.
+This document is placed into the `name` field of `req.context` and so it can be accessed through Handlebars with `{{{this.name}}}`.

 Page Creation
 ======================================